randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 <!--more-->

 Despite the ubiquity of English, it's not as widely _preferred_.
 [A Gallop study for the European Commission](http://ec.europa.eu/commfrontoffice/publicopinion/flash/fl_313_en.pdf "User Language Preferences Online") found that **a majority of European internet users consume content in multiple languages**.
 More than a third create content in multiple languages.
-Among its findings is that, unsurprisingly, users prefer their native language.
+Among its findings is that, unsurprisingly, users prefer their native languages.
 Only about a half accept English if their preferred language is unavailable.

 ## Culture